 - Optics limit of 4X.
 Variable scopes that can be set for 4X are allowed.

 - Should be capable of 10 rounds in 30 seconds, from two 5-round magazines.
 Bolt action rifles that can use a 10 round magazine may use a single magazine.

 - No artificial support.
-Including bi-pods and resting of magazines on the ground. slings are allowed and encouraged.
+(No bi-pods and resting of magazines on the ground).
+Slings are allowed and encouraged.

 Sniper Rifle and Sniper Team Matches:

 - Service rifle, (as above for spotter)